Frequently asked support questions

 For most countries we also include an optional WHO chart library.

 The US version contains the full set of recommended charts for use in the US, thus WHO 0-2 years, CDC 2-18 years.
-The design of the charts also perfectly replicates the design of the CDC published charts, yet contain feature enhancements to increase usability.
+The design of the charts also perfectly replicates the design of the CDC published charts yet contains feature enhancements to increase usability.

-In countries where multiple languages are common, most charts has a setting to allow you to temporarily switch the display language.
-For example the US and Canadian versions can display charts in English, Spanish or French.
+In countries where multiple languages are common, most charts have a setting to allow you to temporarily switch the display language.
+For example, the US and Canadian versions can display charts in English, Spanish or French.
 The Belgian version can display charts in French and Flemish.

 User functionality

-There are a number of reports included in the chart library for display of recorded values in a tabular format.
+There are several reports included in the chart library for display of recorded visits and values in a tabular format.

 The Settings dialog allows you to temporarily adjust the display of the current chart.
 Popular settings include show/hide today line, show/hide target height, show/hide bone age, and selection of reference type shown.
-Settings can also allow you to produce an anonymous chart for display in a presentation.
+Settings can also allow you to produce an anonymous chart for display in a presentation or translate the chart in available languages.

 It depends on the integration, but typically data is recorded in your main EHR, along with the rest of the documentation for each visit.
-GrowthXP will then “receive” the data in the call to launch the GrowthXP module for display of growthcharts.
-In some cases GrowthXP will also allow you to record new data, or update existing data.
+GrowthXP will then “receive” the data in the call to launch the GrowthXP module for display of growth charts.
+In some specific configurations, especially when there is no EHR solution available or there is a transition phase to a new system, GrowthXP will also allow you to record new data, or update existing data.

-Exporting a PDF from the system means you are taking patient data outside of the EHR and GrowthXP, we thus oblige you to enter a password with which the file will be encrypted.
+Exporting a PDF from the system means you are taking patient data outside of the EHR and GrowthXP, we thus ask you to enter a password with which the file will be encrypted.
 In the case of the PC PAL Briefcase PDF, we also keep a copy of patient data inside the chart.
-Thus be more data in the chart than what is currently visible when your simply view the PDF, so we’ve decided additional data protection is necessary.
+As the PDF contains more data than initially visible upon simply viewing the file, additional data protection is necessary in this case.

 GrowthXP is normally updated yearly, but frequency may vary.
 Updates, once tested and certified, are then delivered to customers for local deployment.
 Your IT department will work with us to prepare the new version for deployment, by adjusting and updating the local configuration.
 Our annual license fee includes the cost of updates to GrowthXP.